 Palms Casino Resort

-Best Room: Sky Villa
+$$$$$Best Room: Sky Villa

 Outdoor Space: Full outdoor terrace with private pool